Climate and Average Weather Year Round in Arnside United Kingdom

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Arnside varies throughout the year.

 The wetter season lasts 5.8 months, from August 11 to February 5, with a greater than 38% chance of a given day being a wet day.
-The chance of a wet day peaks at 48% on January 1.
+The month with the most wet days in Arnside is December, with an average of 13.9 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Arnside is November, with an average of 13.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 48% on November 3.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Arnside experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Arnside.
-The most rain falls during the 31 days centered around December 26, with an average total accumulation of 3.7 inches.
+The month with the most rain in Arnside is December, with an average rainfall of 3.7 inches.

-The least rain falls around April 26, with an average total accumulation of 1.8 inches.
+The month with the least rain in Arnside is April, with an average rainfall of 1.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.